 The Church and its leadership act as an umbrella of protection over its members.
 It’s not that God can’t still discipline His wayward children, but it gives us a great deal of protection from the enemy.

 Notice that the man was handed over to Satan so that his sinful nature could be destroyed.
-God will use Satan for His Holy purposes at times.
-But His ultimate goal, as it was here, is that the man’s soul would be saved.
+God will sometimes use Satan for His Holy purposes, but His goal is not vindictive.
+Just as it was here, God’s will is for unbelievers to come to salvation (1 Tim.
+2.4) and for a believer to repent, turn from his sinful and destructive path back to God’s way of living.

 Hebrews 13 instructs us: